Nuclei-Software/nuclei-sdk/README.md

 * **Makefile**

-  An external Makefile just for build, run, debug application without cd to any coresponding application directory, such as *application/baremetal/helloworld/*.
+  An external Makefile just for build, run, debug application without cd to any corresponding application directory, such as *application/baremetal/helloworld/*.

 * **setup.sh**